2017 1

 Canon-La-Gaffeliere

-2016 Clos Marsalette - earthy flavours, good acidity, on the light side, tasty.
+2016 Clos Marsalette - earthy flavors, good acidity, on the light side, tasty.
 88p.

 2016 d'Aiguilhe - earthy too, spicy, nice concentration, nice structure.
 88p.

-2016 Clos de L'Oratoire - earthy and oaky, lot of intense dark fruit, persistently fruity finish.
+2016 Clos de L'Oratoire - earthy, oaky, intense dark fruit, persistently fruity finish.
 89p.

 2016 Canon la Gaffeliere

-2016 La Mondotte - very potent, strong, dense and tight, great complexity, rich with a long finish.
+2016 La Mondotte - very potent, strong, dense, tight, great complexity, rich on the palate with a long finish.
 Great future expected.
 95+p.

 Reds from other producer friends: